banago/PHPloy/readme.md

 `servername` stands for the name you have given to the server in the `deploy.ini` configuration file.

+## Rollbacks

+PHPloy allows you to roll back to an earlier version when you need to.
+Rolling back is very easy.

+To roll back to the previous commit, you just run:

+	phploy --rollback

+To roll back to whatever commit you want to, you run:

+	phploy --rollback="commit-hash-goes-here"

+Note that there is not a short version of `--rollback` and also that when you run a rollback your files will revert **temporarely** to the version of the rollback you are running.
+When the deploymnet is finished, everything will go back as it was.

 ## View files

 PHPloy allows you to check out what are going to be uploaded/deleted before you actually push them.
 Just run: